 This is not the end of the design procedure.

 Then you have to check for shear reinforcement and deflection control of the RCC beam section.
-This part I will discuss in the up coming posts.
+This part I have explained in this post.

 Conclusions